HectorMiras/TOPAS_CellsNPs/README.md

 The name of the $RUNDIR is given as an input of the run_simulation.sh script.

 - ./submit_script.sh
-Shell script that is created by simulation_manager.py from the simScriptFile specified in the simulation_config.json (located in bashscripts directory).
+Shell script that is created by simulation_manager.py from the simScriptFile specified in the SimulationConfigFile.txt (located in bashscripts directory).
 It is initially placed at runFiles directory and then copyed to ./work/$RUNDIR.

 - bashscripts files